CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-users/manage-user-permissions.md

 ![The "Manage Users" tab selected in SimpleReport]({% link assets/img/resources/manage-user-permissions/step-2.png %})
 3. Under “Users”, click the user whose access you want to edit.<br>
   There are three levels of access: “Admin”, “Standard”, and “Entry only”:
-  - **Admin** users have full permissions to conduct and report tests, manage results, manage people, and manage facility and user settings.
+  - **Admin** users have full permissions to conduct and report tests, manage results, manage people, and manage testing facility and user settings.
   - **Standard** users can conduct and report tests, manage results, and manage people.
-They can’t manage facility or user settings.
+They can’t manage testing facility or user settings.
   - **Entry only** users can only conduct and report tests.
 4. Select the access level that you want to grant for this user, then click **Save changes**.
 ![The three levels of access described above ("Admin", "Standard", and "Entry only") as access options for a particular user]({% link assets/img/resources/manage-user-permissions/step-4.png %})